poppadum/dynquee/README.md

 ### How Does It Work?
-It works very like [Recalbox]'s built-in mini TFT support: it writes direct to the framebuffer using `fbv2` for still images and `ffmpeg` for videos.
+It works very like [Recalbox]'s built-in mini TFT support: it listens to Recalbox's MQTT server for events, and it writes media files direct to the framebuffer using `fbv2` for still images and `ffmpeg` for videos.

-With the Pi4's default KMS graphics driver both HDMI displays share a single framebuffer, so marquee images are also visible on the primary display for a second or two when Emulation Station launches an emulator.
+With the Pi4's default KMS graphics driver both HDMI displays share a single framebuffer, so marquee images are also visible on the primary display for a second or two when [Emulation Station][emulationstation] launches an emulator.
 While this is a bit annoying, it doesn't seem to break anything so I'm happy enough with it.

 *digimarquee* is mostly written in Python3.

 ---

-## Getting started
+## Getting Started
 Steps to get *digimarquee* running on Recalbox:

 - download the latest project release (**TODO**: link here)